 Most travelers who buy travel insurance want to protect their non-refundable trip payments, and travel insurance policies with Trip Cancellation coverage can do just that.
 But is the travel insurance policy itself refundable?
-Leading travel insurance comparison site, Squaremouth, explains when travelers can be refunded for their travel insurance premiums.
+It depends on when a traveler seeks a refund for their policy.